honsda/AOH2-ProvinceExporter/README.md

 ## Running the program
 1. [Download NodeJS](https://nodejs.org/en/download/) for your OS.
-2. Download the repository (Press "Code" and click "Download ZIP")
+2. Download the repository.
+(Press "Code" and click "Download ZIP")
-3. Extract the Zip file
+3. Extract the Zip file.
 4. Open cmd prompt and redirect to the extracted folder using `cd <your-path-here>`.
+5. Type `npm install` and wait for it to finish.
-5. Run the program by typing `node update.js` on the cmd prompt
+6. Run the program by typing `node update.js` on the cmd prompt.